arran-standish/cdr-training-reference/instructions/day3-part-1.md

 > Instructor Aid: They will need to use version 7 of Elastic, as that is the sdk version that the mapper consumer uses.
 So if you try and use the latest version (8.x) it will fail.

 ## 2 - Update the compose file to add required environment variables and volumes
 The official Elasticsearch docs for setting up elastic search within docker is quite invovled as it sets up SSL as part of the process.
+As such we disable it through environment variables and set elastic to run in single mode.

 1. Set environment variables
 ```yaml